awsdocs/amazon-sagemaker-developer-guide/doc_source/API_DescribeTrainingJob.md

 Type: Timestamp

  ** [EnableInterContainerTrafficEncryption](#API_DescribeTrainingJob_ResponseSyntax) **   <a name="SageMaker-DescribeTrainingJob-response-EnableInterContainerTrafficEncryption"></a>
 To encrypt all communications between ML compute instances in distributed training, choose `True`\.
 Encryption provides greater security for distributed training, but training might take longer\.
-How long it takes depends on the amount of communication between compute instances, especially if you use a deep learning algorithm in distributed training\.
+How long it takes depends on the amount of communication between compute instances, especially if you use a deep learning algorithms in distributed training\.
 Type: Boolean

  ** [EnableNetworkIsolation](#API_DescribeTrainingJob_ResponseSyntax) **   <a name="SageMaker-DescribeTrainingJob-response-EnableNetworkIsolation"></a>